 My four children did the omikuji at Yoshimi Kannon.
 Three of them got “daikichi” and my son got “kichi”.
 I mention this because it is quite unusual in our experience to get three “great blessing” fortunes at a temple.
 The omikuji are sold from a box beside the priest’s house on the west end of the garden.

 Another thing worth noting about the omikuji at Yoshimi Kannon is that you also get an amulet with them.
 I’ve never seen this before.
 And what a great consolation if you do happen to get the worst curse fortune.
 At least with an amulet in your pocket you are offered protection from your cursed fate!
 Moreover, the omikuji + amulet are only a 100 yen each.

 On June 18th annually the inner hall of the temple is open to the public.
 The temple opens overnight to accommodate the throes of worshipers who wish to pray early.
-It is said that the earlier your prayers, the more value behind them.
+It is said that the earlier you say your prayers, the more value behind them.

 Another notable temple in Yoshimi: Iwamuro Kannon.

 The temple is located on the side of a hill with only narrow roads surrounding it.
 As such, it is difficult to get to by car and there are only parking spots for about five cars on the west side.
 However, on a subsequent visit I found the two other car parks (see kawazu paragraph)!!
 And one of them is very large.
 They are south of the temple gate, just off route 271.
 Another option if you come by car is to park by Hatchoko park and walk about ten minutes to the temple.

 By public transport it is also quite tricky to get to this temple.
 The nearest station is Higashimatsuyama station on the Tobu Tojo line.
 From that station you would need to take a bus because on foot it would take about an hour.